We’ve taken focus on the Bald eagle nest that is located in South Florida.

-The eagle nest in Pembroke Pines is very busy this fall as Pride and Joy are preparing for another breeding season.
+The eagle nest in Pembroke Pines is very busy this fall as Pride and Jewel are preparing for another breeding season.

-One of our primary goals at South Florida Pines Eagle Nest, Inc . is to educate fellow South Floridians the importance of conservation.
+One of our primary goals at South Florida Pines Eagle Nest, Inc .
+Is to educate Everyone on the importance of conservation.
 Through the efforts of conservation, Florida can and will continue to return to it’s natural state bringing more native species back to our beautiful home.

 We must respect and be mindful of these all animals and their habitats as they are vital to Florida’s ecosystem.

-For your and the eagle’s safety, we must ask visitors to the Pembroke Pines Eagle Nest to avoid going near the fence closest to the nest.
+For your safety we must ask visitors to the Pembroke Pines Eagle Nest to avoid going near the fence closest to the nest.
 The fence is pictured above with the Protected Bird Site sign posted by the Florida Fish and Wildlife Conservation Commission.
 Please show respect and stay back .
 Officers will be keeping a look out for people that want to break the law .

 LEAD POISONING & EAGLES: WHAT YOU SHOULD KNOW